 An established internal framework is the backbone of a successful sales organization.
 This includes an organized onboarding process, consistent coaching, and ongoing training.
-However, the importance of sales forecasting is not to be overlooked.
+However, the importance of implementing the right sales forecasting methods is not to be overlooked.

 What is forecasting exactly?
 Sales forecasting is a way to estimate the expected revenue within a certain period of time.

 Sales forecasting is an imperative piece of the process because it impacts the sales team directly and the entire company.
 While it’s the sales leaders and reps who actually own the forecast system, the rest of the organization uses the data to make long-term, company-wide decisions.

 “The forecasting process is so much more than just calling a number.
 It represents the entire operating rhythm of the whole company.”